bdtoolbox-org/bdtoolbox-org.github.io/about.markdown

 ---

 ## **Brain Dynamics Toolbox**
-**Version 2021a** is the latest release.
-It fixes a race condition in Matlab R2020b&mdash;R2021a and is recommended for all users.
+**Version 2022a** is the latest release.
+It includes new display panels for computing the Jacobian of an ODE and its eigenvalues.
+Plus many example models from Steven H. Strogatz's textbook on Nonlinear Dynamics and Chaos.

 ## **Installation Requirements**
- **MATLAB R2020a** or newer is required to run the Brain Dynamics Toolbox (version 2021a).
-A basic installation of Matlab is sufficient.
-No proprietary toolboxes are required.
+ A basic instalation of **MATLAB R2020a** or newer is required.
 Octave is not supported.

 ## **Official Handbook**
 The [Handbook for the Brain Dynamics Toolbox](https://www.amazon.com/dp/0645066915) is the official software manual.
 It can be purchased online from most bookstores.
-[Chapter 1](https://github.com/bdtoolbox-org/bdtoolbox/releases/download/2021a/HandbookSample2021.pdf) can be downloaded for free.
+[Chapter 1](https://github.com/bdtoolbox-org/bdtoolbox/releases/download/2022a/HandbookSample2022.pdf) can be downloaded for free.

 ## **Online Courses**